AKDev1/ReactJS-YTapi-SPA/README.md

 ## Step2 -> Go to src\components\App.js and insert your own API key

+###Optional Step -> Read the comments in App.js to switch between different methods to fetch(Fetch API / Axios)

 ## Step3 -> Run the command below to start the react app

 ### `npm start`